"a spectacularly creative young pianist...a very poetic player" – Orange County Register

 "masterfully played" – Lübecker Nachrichten

 Kai Ono is a composer-pianist, raised in the bustling suburbs of Irvine, California and currently living in the mosaic city of Queens, New York.
-He likes the color grey, the sound of laughter, and things that fly.
+He likes the color grey, the sound of laughter, and games.

 As a composer, Kai was a recipient of Downbeat Magazine’s Undergraduate College Outstanding Composition for Big Band and the ASCAP Herb Alpert Young Jazz Composers Award for his piece Everybody is with Everybody Else, which was performed at the Jazz at the Lincoln Center in New York City.
 His piece, Two Novellas for Clarinet and Piano was a winner of both the National Federation of Music Clubs Student Composition Awards and the NFMC Emil and Ruth Beyer Composition Awards.
-He’s also had multiple opportunities to perform his own compositions around the country, most notably at the Society of Composers, Inc. National Conference at the University of Puget Sound, Washington, the SCI Student National Conference at Ball State University, Indiana, the North American Saxophone Alliance regional conference in South Dakota State University, the National Trumpet Competition in Denver Colorado, and the Lied Center of Kansas.
+He’s also had multiple opportunities to perform his own compositions around the country, most notably at the Classical Beat Festival in norther Germany, the Society of Composers, Inc. National Conference at the University of Puget Sound, Washington, the National Trumpet Competition in Denver Colorado, and the Lied Center of Kansas.

 Collaboration in the music world is something Kai's always excited about.
 He’s is currently a member of the Additive Color Ensemble, along with flutist Brian Allred and saxophonist David Berrios, where the three musicians engage in commissioning, educational outreach, and improvisation exploration projects.
 Through this group, Kai has found enjoyment lately experimenting with the structure of concerts and venues, understanding how the untrained ear perceives music, and designing concerts to best contextualize the music they perform.